pglevy/wiki-import-test/Project-story-—-USWDS-Screener-Prototyping-Tool.md

 The process of filling out a complaint form can be long and complex.
 As a common tool used in government, it is important to help guide people to the most relevant outlets and resources.
 Within a few weeks, our team was able to produce a working prototype built upon multiple usability tests, which helped us improve its functionality and reusability.

-## Defining the problem and scoping a soluion
+## Defining the problem and scoping a solution

 Before filing a complaint relating to HIPPA violations with the Health and Human Services Office for Civil Rights (HHS OCR), people are first taken through a “complaint portal assistant”.
 We discovered a number of blockers during baseline testing: